 Animal Welfare Student Scholarship consist of £170 per week subsistence allowance for the Scholar plus £30 per week to the department for departmental expenses (for up to 8 weeks).
 Payments are made prior to the commencement of the project by cheques made out to the Scholar and the Department in which the work will be carried out.
 A leaflet about the Scholarship can be downloaded here.

-THIS AWARD IS NOW CLOSED FOR 2013.
-Please note that all applications for the UFAW Animal Welfare Student Scholarships must reach the UFAW office by the 28th February 2013.
-THIS AWARD IS NOW CLOSED FOR 2013.
+APPLICATIONS ARE NOW CLOSED FOR THE 2015 AWARD.
+Please note that all applications for the UFAW Animal Welfare Student Scholarships must reach the UFAW office by the 28th February 2015.

 IFurther information is required please contact UFAW directly via email: email@example.com or telephone: +44 (0) 1582 831818.